kennisdj05/centennial-partner-faqs/src/pages/index.md

   - title: What we do
     url: "#two"
     is_primary: false
+  - title: Residential
+    url: "#one"
+    is_primary: false
-  - title: Get in touch
+  - title: Contact Us
     url: "#three"
     is_primary: false
 sections: